sassoftware/devsascom-rest-api-samples/DecisionManagement/treatmentDefinitions.md

 ```

 ### <a name='SearchingTreatmentDefinitionGroup'>Searching a Treatment Definition Group</a>
-Here are some examples of searching a treatment definition group.
+Here are examples of how to search a treatment definition group.
 <br/>
  Example 1: Search by name.